filippomangione/tatami-lemp/README.md

 docker-compose up --build
 ```

-> Note: first time you launch servicess, images will be built; process may be slow.
+> Note: first time you launch services, images will be built; process may be slow.

 ## Stop all services
 ```